alonsoir/stream-java8-test/README.md

 <br />
 Running with arguments em 100 /Users/aironman/Desktop/Euromillones2004_2018.csv /Users/aironman/Desktop/primitiva.csv at miércoles, 12 de diciembre de 2018, 18:35:43 CET<br />
 <br />
-A general file named output.txt has been generated. <br />
-Showing winners.<br />
-winner 10 appeared 8 times.<br />
-winner 11 appeared 16 times.<br />
-winner 12 appeared 15 times.<br />
-winner 13 appeared 8 times.<br />
-winner 14 appeared 14 times.<br />
-winner 15 appeared 6 times.<br />
-winner 16 appeared 6 times.<br />
-winner 17 appeared 14 times.<br />
-winner 18 appeared 11 times.<br />
-winner 19 appeared 13 times.<br />
-winner 2 appeared 10 times.<br />
-winner 20 appeared 15 times.<br />
-winner 21 appeared 14 times.<br />
-winner 22 appeared 23 times.<br />
-winner 23 appeared 12 times.<br />
-winner 24 appeared 16 times.<br />
-winner 25 appeared 14 times.<br />
-winner 26 appeared 11 times.<br />
-winner 27 appeared 14 times.<br />
-winner 28 appeared 14 times.<br />
-winner 29 appeared 13 times.<br />
-winner 3 appeared 3 times.<br />
-winner 30 appeared 7 times.<br />
-winner 31 appeared 17 times.<br />
-winner 32 appeared 9 times.<br />
-winner 33 appeared 12 times.<br />
-winner 34 appeared 15 times.<br />
-winner 35 appeared 17 times.<br />
-winner 36 appeared 14 times.<br />
-winner 37 appeared 14 times.<br />
-winner 38 appeared 12 times.<br />
-winner 39 appeared 11 times.<br />
-winner 4 appeared 7 times.<br />
-winner 40 appeared 9 times.<br />
-winner 41 appeared 5 times.<br />
-winner 42 appeared 10 times.<br />
-winner 43 appeared 7 times.<br />
-winner 44 appeared 10 times.<br />
-winner 45 appeared 7 times.<br />
-winner 46 appeared 7 times.<br />
-winner 47 appeared 4 times.<br />
-winner 48 appeared 3 times.<br />
-winner 49 appeared 6 times.<br />
-winner 5 appeared 4 times.<br />
-winner 6 appeared 5 times.<br />
-winner 7 appeared 8 times.<br />
-winner 8 appeared 5 times.<br />
-winner 9 appeared 5 times.<br />
-winner Winner1 appeared 100 times.<br />
-winner Winner2 appeared 100 times.<br />
-winner Winner3 appeared 100 times.<br />
-winner Winner4 appeared 100 times.<br />
-winner Winner5 appeared 100 times.<br />
-Showing stars.<br />
-star 1 appeared 13 times.<br />
-star 10 appeared 18 times.<br />
-star 11 appeared 28 times.<br />
-star 12 appeared 12 times.<br />
-star 2 appeared 17 times.<br />
-star 3 appeared 19 times.<br />
-star 4 appeared 14 times.<br />
-star 5 appeared 16 times.<br />
-star 6 appeared 14 times.<br />
-star 7 appeared 19 times.<br />
-star 8 appeared 18 times.<br />
-star 9 appeared 12 times.<br />
-star Star1 appeared 100 times.<br />
-star Star2 appeared 100 times.<br />
+numIterations 10 <br />
+A general file named output.txt has been generated. <br /> Showing winners. <br />
+winner 10 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 11 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 12 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 14 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 16 appeared 3 times of 10.
+Frequency is 30% <br />
+winner 17 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 18 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 19 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 21 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 22 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 23 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 24 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 25 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 26 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 27 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 29 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 30 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 31 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 32 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 33 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 34 appeared 2 times of 10.
+Frequency is 20% <br />
+winner 37 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 38 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 39 appeared 3 times of 10.
+Frequency is 30% <br />
+winner 4 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 40 appeared 3 times of 10.
+Frequency is 30% <br />
+winner 41 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 42 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 44 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 45 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 46 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 47 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 6 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 8 appeared 1 times of 10.
+Frequency is 10% <br />
+winner 9 appeared 1 times of 10.
+Frequency is 10% <br />
+winner Winner1 appeared 10 times of 10.
+Frequency is 100% <br />
+winner Winner2 appeared 10 times of 10.
+Frequency is 100% <br />
+winner Winner3 appeared 10 times of 10.
+Frequency is 100% <br />
+winner Winner4 appeared 10 times of 10.
+Frequency is 100% <br />
+winner Winner5 appeared 10 times of 10.
+Frequency is 100% <br />
+Showing stars. <br />
+star 10 appeared 2 times of 10.
+Frequency is 20% <br />
+star 2 appeared 3 times of 10.
+Frequency is 30% <br />
+star 3 appeared 2 times of 10.
+Frequency is 20% <br />
+star 4 appeared 3 times of 10.
+Frequency is 30% <br />
+star 5 appeared 2 times of 10.
+Frequency is 20% <br />
+star 7 appeared 3 times of 10.
+Frequency is 30% <br />
+star 8 appeared 5 times of 10.
+Frequency is 50% <br />
+star Star1 appeared 10 times of 10.
+Frequency is 100% <br />
+star Star2 appeared 10 times of 10.
+Frequency is 100% <br />
 Done.
-Time duration: 1 secs.<br />
+Time duration: 0 secs. <br />
 <br />
 It will generate two files, final_output_star_martes\,\ \ 4\ de\ diciembre\ de\ 2018\,\ 13\:18\:13\ CET.txt<br />
 and final_output_winners_martes\,\ \ 4\ de\ diciembre\ de\ 2018\,\ 13\:18\:13\ CET.txt.<br />